spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

   font-family: Lato, sans-serif;
 `;
 ```
 4. Now that we have our styled components created, it is now time to add them to the render function.
 Replace the render function with the following code.
-As you can see, using actual component names, versus generic element names with classes, provides a nice benefit.
+As you can see, using actual component names, versus generic element names with classes, provides a nice benefit. styled-components will give you a more semantic component hierarchy by default.

 ```
   render() {